Isle of Pines (New Caledonia)

 Species of corals and tropical fish can be seen in the clear water.
 The island is also rich with animal life.
 It is home to many unusual creatures like the Crested Gecko lizard and the world's largest gecko - New Caledonian giant gecko (aka Leach's giant gecko).

 Isle of Pines is surrounded by New Caledonia Barrier Reef.
 The island measures 15 km (9 mi) by 13 km (8 mi) and covers a total land area of approx 190 km2 (73 mi2).
 It is located approx 100 km (62 mi) southeast of New Caledonia's main island Grande Terre (Noumea).

 The island's highest elevation point (Pic Nga) is 262 m (860 ft).
 Its longest river is River Ouro.
 Its inhabitants are mainly native Melanesian Kanaks (population around 2,000).

-The island was discovered in 1774 by Captain James Cook on his 2nd voyage to New Zealand.
-He gave the island its name after seeing tall native pines (Araucaria columnaris).
-Cook never disembarked on the island, but as saw signs of inhabitance (smoke) and assumed it was inhabited.
-During the 1840s Catholic and Protestant missionaries arrived, along with merchants in a search for sandal wood.
-The French took possession of it in 1853 at which time native Kunies opted for Catholic religion.
-In 1872 the Isle of Pines became a French penal colony and sheltered 3,000 political deportees from Paris Commune.
+The island was discovered in 1774 by Captain James Cook (1728-1779) on his 2nd voyage to New Zealand.
+He named the island after seeing tall native pines (Araucaria columnaris).
+In the 1840s Catholic and Protestant missionaries arrived, along with merchants in a search for sandalwood.
+The French took possession of the island in 1853 after the native indigenous population accepted Catholicism.
+In 1872, Isle of Pines became a French penal colony sheltering around 3,000 political deportees from Paris France.

 Isle of Pines cruise terminal